tato-gh/lgbm_ex/README.md

 - Beta version / Not stable
 - The building of the model uses CLI commands.
+  - This means using a disk for model and data storage.
 - Prediction uses the C-API.